 * We won't be able to enjoy recess, we'll be working

-* We shall receive compliments from kids and adults alike
+* We would receive compliments from kids and adults alike

-* If another school could do it, so could we
+* If another school did it, so could we

 * We would make a lot of money that could benefit the school

-Students were told about the initiatives that were successful despite some resistance surrounding the idea.
-They still remained faithful and motivated and continued working for success.
+The students learned about inventions that were successful despite some resistance surrounding the ideas.
+The entrepreneurs remained faithful and motivated and continued working till success.

 We played a game in pairs, where we had to define a goal and how to accomplish it.

-Everybody reached their goal - to get to the other side of the playing area without speaking and without getting up from their seats.
+Everybody achieved their goal and got to the other side of the playing area without speaking and without getting down from their seats.

-The kids were given a task: Think of an idea for an initiative that we will try to create.
+The kids' task was to think of an idea for a project that we will try to implement.

-Most kids chose to create a kiosk which is why the business plan will focus on building one in the school where all proceeds are for the school.
+Most kids chose to establish a kiosk, which is why the business plan will focus on building one in the school.

 And thus we started writing out a business plan:

-Idea: Building a kiosk in the school where all proceeds go to the benefit of the school.
+Idea: Building a kiosk in the school where all proceeds are for the benefit of the school.

 Who are we: Kids participating in the Entrepreneurship program.

 Why do we think we'll succeed?
-Because we learn business entrepreneurship, know our demographic and work in cooperation with each other.
+Because we are learning about entrepreneurship, know our clients, and work in cooperation with each other.

-We studied the SWOT model: Kids brought up these next few points in every section regarding the building of a kiosk in the school for the duration of a week where all proceeds go towards the benefit of the school:
+We studied the SWOT model: The kids brought up these points in every section regarding the establishment of a kiosk in the school for a week, where the income is for the benefit of the school: